seanbutler/Seeds/ThrowingThings/article.md

 [^1]: A better procedural blasphemy might be an 'electric sinner'.
 Use AI, logic and natural language processing to codify the core rule set from a religious text.
 Build a machine to break those rules (in thought, by visualising them, then perhaps automatically tweeting the images, by communication by inciting others to commit sin and finally in action, would need a robot for this one).
 Is it possible to carry out any of these activities without committing a sin oneself?
 I suppose we could consider it educational or somewhat like a morality play. (some might say that video games are already doing this)

 [^2]: Do you know plate tectonics?
-Please, get in-touch, perhaps we can work together?
+Please, get in-touch, perhaps we can collaborate?